 This beginners’ guide to Twitter for business will give you all the information you need to get your account up and running, without any hiccups or common errors along the way.

-Step 1: Choosing your twitter handle
+Choose your twitter handle

 Your Twitter name – or “handle”, as it’s referred to – is usually the first thing people will see, so it needs to reflect your brand.
 However, as Twitter now has around 336 million active users (and approx. 974 million accounts in total), you may find that your brand name has already been taken!